 Dr. Sicherer: The trigger of peanut allergic reactions is peanut protein, not fat or oil.
 Highly refined peanut oil is generally considered safe for those with peanut allergy because the processing separates the protein from the oil.
 The resulting refined oil has negligible residual protein.

 In contrast, “crude,” “extruded,” “cold-pressed,” “gourmet” or “aromatic” oils are not refined.
 These unrefined oils contain enough peanut protein to trigger an allergic reaction.
 The unrefined, gourmet oils may more likely be used in high-end products and by restaurants for added flavor.

-If your allergist is comfortable with you consuming refined peanut oil, then you will need to take great care to ensure that you use only products with this type of oil.
+If your allergist is comfortable with you or your child consuming refined peanut oil, then you will need to take great care to ensure that you use only products with this type of oil.
 This will likely involve contacting a manufacturer or restaurant chain, and checking each time.

 Dr. Scott Sicherer is a practicing allergist, clinical researcher and professor of pediatrics.
 He is Director of the Jaffe Food Allergy Institute and Chief of Pediatric Allergy and Immunology at the Icahn School of Medicine at Mount Sinai in New York.
 He’s also the author of Food Allergies: A Complete Guide for Eating When Your Life Depends On It.Submit a Question View all posts by this medical expert.